 The site is used by the Department of Health and Social Care (DHSC) to help UK researchers meet 3 registration objectives:

 To keep the World Health Organisation’s International Clinical Trials Registry Platform updated, which is a complete view of medical research taking place worldwide.

 Meet journal expectations for reporting results in peer-reviewed journals – ICMJE guidelines.

 Accessibility by the widest audience possible – writing a plain English summary of each study.

 Adding your study to ISRCTN Register

 Please read this guidance about how to put your study on ISRCTN.
 Please be aware that there is a fee to register your trial or study.
 However, DHSC may be able to fund this registration if your study is eligible for the NIHR Portfolio.
-Read more about the ISRCTN registration and studies eligible for DHSC funding.
+Read more about the studies eligible for DHSC funding.

 If your study is eligible to go onto the NIHR Portfolio